-Section 18.
+Section 21.
 Class 4d; class rate.
 Sets the class rate for all class 4d(1) low-income rental properties at 0.25%, and sets the classification rate at 0.75% for any community land trust unit that is owned and used as a homestead by the occupant, provided that: (1) the community land trust owns the real property on which the unit is located, and (2) the unit owner is a member in good standing of the community land trust.
 Effective beginning with assessment year 2024.

-Section 19.
+Section 22.
 Homestead of veteran with a disability or family caregiver; market value exclusion.
-Allows surviving spouses of veterans who died before receiving the 100 percent permanent disability exclusion to apply for the exclusion any time after the death of the veteran, regardless of when the veteran died, and allows a surviving spouse to reapply for the exclusion if the spouse previously received the exclusion, but the exclusion expired prior to assessment year 2019 when the eligibility period for surviving spouses was changed to a potential lifetime benefit.
+Increases, from \$150,000 to \$165,000 and from \$300,000 to \$330,000, the exclusion amounts for the disabled veterans homestead market value exclusion and allows a surviving spouse to reapply for the exclusion if the spouse previously received the exclusion, but the exclusion expired prior to assessment year 2019 when the eligibility period for surviving spouses was changed to a potential lifetime benefit.
 Effective beginning with assessment year 2023.

-Section 20.
+Section 23.
 Homestead market value exclusion.
 Increases, by approximately 25% percent, the minimum and maximum market value thresholds for the homestead market value exclusion.
 Under the proposal, the exclusion equals 40% of the first \$95,000 of market value.
 For homesteads valued between \$95,000 and \$517,200, the exclusion equals \$38,000 minus 9% of the value over \$95,000.
 Homesteads valued at \$517,200 or more are not eligible to receive the exclusion.
-This section also allows certain community land trust property to receive the exclusion.
 Effective for assessment year 2024 and thereafter.

-Section 21.
-Class 1b homestead declaration 2009 and thereafter; ITIN.
+Section 24.
+Class 1b homestead declaration 2009 and thereafter.
 Provides that individual taxpayer identification numbers are considered private data when included on declarations for class 1b homestead classification.
 Effective retroactively for homestead applications filed in 2023 and thereafter.